2dv611/syllabus/resources/lectures/01_definitions/slides.md

   * Unit, acceptance, integration, non-functional
   * Writing and implement
 * Working with Git
-  * We will focus on more advanced using
+  * We will focus on using git i groups
 * Writing code
-* Setting up infrastructure for given software
+* Setting up infrastructure for given service
+  * Provisioning servers and so on...
 * Taking responsibility for your own learning

 Note: How to write test, when to use them, different kinds and so on.